Tenure-track Faculty Positions in Electrical and Computer Engineering

 The minimum requirement is a doctorate by the time of appointment in electrical engineering, computer engineering, or closely related fields.

-For full consideration, applications should be submitted before December 1st, 2018.
+For full consideration, applications should be submitted before December 1st, 2019.

-The University of New Mexico is a family friendly and an equal employment opportunity/affirmative action employer, making decisions without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, veteran status, disability, or any other protected class.
+The University of New Mexico is a family-friendly and an equal employment opportunity/affirmative action employer, making decisions without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, veteran status, disability, or any other protected class.
 We are committed to hiring and retaining a diverse workforce.

-The University of New Mexico is a recipient of an ADVANCE Institutional Transformation grant from the NSF to promote and advance women and minority faculty in STEM fields, and SOE is partnering with the ADVANCE at UNM program to help recruit and retain an excellent and diverse faculty.
+The University of New Mexico is a recipient of an ADVANCE Institutional Transformation grant from NSF to promote and advance women and minority faculty in STEM fields, and SOE is partnering with the ADVANCE at UNM program to help recruit and retain an excellent and diverse faculty.